Mount Hasan: Composition

 Mount Hasan has produced volcanic rocks with compositions ranging from basalt to rhyolite but the dominant components are andesite and dacite which define an older tholeiitic and a younger calc-alkaline or alkaline suite.
 These rocks in turn include amphibole, apatite, biotite, clinopyroxene, garnet, ilmenite, mica, olivine, orthopyroxene, plagioclase, pyroxene in the form of augite, bronzite, diopside, hypersthene and salite, and quartz.
 The older volcanic stages have produced basaltic andesite while dacite appears only in the most recent stage.
 Obsidian also occurs in the most recent stage although it is not an important component while most of the rocks are porphyritic.
 The basaltic family includes both basaltic andesite and alkali basalts with augite, clinopyroxene, garnet, hornblende, hypersthene, olivine, orthopyroxene, oxides and plagioclase.

 Magma mixing processes appear to be the most important mechanisms involved in the genesis of Mount Hasan magmas, which are derived from the mantle with participation of crustal components.
 Evidence of fractional crystallization has been encountered in the most recent stage rocks and more generally plays a role in the genesis of Hasan magmas although it does not explain all of the compositional traits.
+It appears that basaltic andesites formed through mixing, while fractional crystallization was more important for the genesis of other magmas.
 Older volcanic stages also show evidence of subduction influence while the more recent magmas are more indicative of intraplate processes, the effects of crustal extension and of the presence of water.
 In general, various sources have been proposed for the magmas of the Central Anatolian province.
+The magmatic system of Mount Hasan appears to be more active than that of Mount Erciyes.

+The magmas formed at different depths, with basalts originating at about 35–41 km depth at the base of the crust, while the other volcanic rocks have shallower sources.
+The basaltic magmas would have ascended into a shallow magma chamber at 3–4 km depth, mobilizing its contents and thus giving rise to the more silicic magmas.
+The magma formation processes were quick, with only days or weeks going from the formation of the magma and its eruption on the surface.